The Basics - Part 2

 (dummy)

-"Blk Diamd" = Black Diamond.
+"Blk Diamond" = Black Diamond

-Moiré and Ring Bezel
+Moiré and Bezel Ring

-The most common image most people think of for this inside detail is the "spider," created from two radial line patterns stacked together (see picture just above).
+The most common image people think of for this inside detail is the "spider," created from two radial line patterns stacked together (see picture just above).
 This pattern, from a kit sold by Edmund Scientific Co. starting in 1965, was their fourth out of a series of nine images, and thus is referred to by the company as "Pattern #4."
-It is 120 evenly spaced radial lines, each exactly 1.5 degrees in arc, that originate at a 0.090" dia. black outer dot and a tiny 0.010" dia. clear inner dot that marks exact center.
+It is 120 evenly spaced radial lines, each exactly 1.5 degrees in arc, that originate at a 0.090" dia. black outer dot and a tiny 0.010" dia. clear inner dot that marks dead center.
 The lines remain completely sharp and intact all the way in; no broken edges anywhere.
-This clarity of this pattern's center cannot be faithfully reproduced by any standard printer or photocopier today.
-When one original #4 is rotated above another to create the moving spider, it is a thing of pure beauty.
+This clarity of the pattern's center cannot be faithfully reproduced by any standard printer or photocopier today.
+When one original #4 is rotated above another to create the moving spider, it is a thing of beauty.

 Edmund Scientific moire Pattern No. 4 details - HeroComm.com